 Describes twist and torsion, LV apex rotating counter clockwise.
 Since the epicardial fibers have a larger radius these fibers can be more dominant for rotation- thus if a disease process spares these epicardial fibers then the effect on rotation will be even greater.

 An acute increase in preload leads to a decrease in twist, whereas a decrease in afterload leads to an increase in twist.
-AN increase in LV contractility leads to an increase in apical rotation and twist.
+An increase in LV contractility leads to an increase in apical rotation and twist.

 The complexity of interplay between all these factors determines twist values in DHF.
 Few clinical studies looking into this so difficult to know just how these changes evolve.